graphcommerce-org/graphcommerce/docs/content/framework/seo.md

 modified by editing /next-sitemap.js.
 For example, view the [demo robots.txt ↗](https://graphcommerce.vercel.app/robots.txt)

-Generating the robot.txt file is part of the static build proces.
-Use `yarn build` to initiate the build proces and to generate a new robots.txt file.
+Generating the robot.txt file is part of the static build process.
+Use `yarn build` to initiate the build process and to generate a new robots.txt file.

 ## Next steps